-The Department selects for enrollment in the Medical Assistance Pharmacy Lock-In Program recipients who have a documented history of obtaining excessive or inappropriate prescribed drugs under the Medical Assistance Program.
+The Department or its contracted Managed Care Organization(s) selects for enrollment in the Medical Assistance Pharmacy Lock-In Program recipients who have a documented history of obtaining excessive or inappropriate prescribed drugs under the Medical Assistance Program.

-Recipients will be given a written notice (MA/DUR-1) of his/her excessive or inappropriate utilization thirty days prior to the implementation of the restriction and will be requested to choose a primary pharmacy/physician as a single source of medical care.
+Recipients will be given a written notice (MA/DUR-1 or similar notice from the specific health plan) of his/her excessive or inappropriate utilization thirty (30) days prior to the implementation of the restriction and will be asked to choose a primary pharmacy/physician as a single source of medical care.